spaceship-prompt/spaceship-prompt/docs/advanced/creating-section.zh.md

 [:fontawesome-brands-github: Use a section template](https://github.com/spaceship-prompt/spaceship-section ""){.md-button}

 This boilerplate repo contains a template for a section and its documentation, has configured release and testing workflow.
 Explore the repo to learn more.
-Explore the repo to learn more.

 Open a [`spaceship-section.plugin.zsh` file](https://github.com/spaceship-prompt/spaceship-section/blob/main/spaceship-section.plugin.zsh) for a custom section example.

 ## Typical section breakdown

 Below is an example of a typical section for Spaceship.
-Pay attention to a few crucial moments: Pay attention to a few crucial moments:
+Pay attention to a few crucial moments:

 - Define options for customization.
-Define options for customization.
 Their names should start with `SPACESHIP_`.
 - Every Spaceship section name should start with `spaceship_` (for example `spaceship_node`).
 This is a convention that is used to identify the section.
-This is a convention that is used to identify the section.
 - Show section only where it's needed (in directories which contains specific files, when a specific command is available, etc).

 Sections are defined by [`spaceship::section` API](/api/section/).
-Sections are defined by [`spaceship::section` API](/api/section/).
 You can use [general purpose utilities](/api/utils/) for performing common tasks in a section.

 Typical section might look like this: